flatgeobuf/flatgeobuf/README.md

 ![layout](doc/layout.svg "FlatGeobuf file layout")

 * MB: Magic bytes (0x6667620366676200)
-* H: Header (variable size [flatbuffer](https://github.com/bjornharrtell/flatgeobuf/blob/master/src/fbs/header.fbs))
+* H: Header (variable size [flatbuffer](https://github.com/bjornharrtell/flatgeobuf/blob/master/src/fbs/header.fbs)), prefixed with the header size as UInt32.
-* I (optional): Static packed Hilbert R-tree index (static size [custom buffer](https://github.com/bjornharrtell/flatgeobuf/blob/master/src/cpp/packedrtree.h))
+* I (optional): Static packed Hilbert R-tree index (static size [custom buffer](https://github.com/bjornharrtell/flatgeobuf/blob/master/src/cpp/packedrtree.h)).
+It's size can be calculated by the number of features and the node size of the tree, both stored in the Header.
-* DATA: Features (variable size [flatbuffer](https://github.com/bjornharrtell/flatgeobuf/blob/master/src/fbs/feature.fbs)s)
+* DATA: Features (variable size [flatbuffer](https://github.com/bjornharrtell/flatgeobuf/blob/master/src/fbs/feature.fbs)s), each feature prefixed with the feature size as UInt32.
+Note that the properties of each feature are marked by an UInt16 (?) and in case of String/DateTime/JSON/Binary values, also prefixed with the size as an UInt32.

 Any 64-bit flatbuffer value contained anywhere in the file (for example coordinates) is aligned to 8 bytes to from the start of the file or feature to allow for direct memory access.

 Encoding of any string value is assumed to be UTF-8.

 ## Performance